 Exacta Box – Boxing horses together with an exacta means that you just have to have the top two horses in any order.
 It costs more to box them together, but also gives you a better chance of coming out with a winning wager.

-Trifecta – Trifecta is the exact same thing as the exacta, except you are required to pick the exact 1-2-3 finish to the race.
+Trifecta – Trifecta is similar to the exacta, except you are required to pick the exact 1-2-3 finish to the race.

 Trifecta Box – This is a little easier than the normal trifecta, as you pick three horses to finish in 1st, 2nd, and 3rd in any order.
 Again, it costs more to box them together than a straight trifecta, but it gives you a much better chance to come away a winner.

-Superfecta – To win this bet, you really need to have some luck, as you have to pick the exact order of the first four horses to cross the finish line.
+Superfecta – To win this bet, you really need to have some luck.
+You are asked to pick the exact order of the first four horses to cross the finish line.
 It’s hard enough to pick one or two horses to finish in order, but picking four is about as tough as it gets.
-You can also place a superfecta box, but it costs so much that it’s almost not worth it.
+You can also place a superfecta box, but it costs so much more than a straight superfecta.